Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 • Family dynamics: Kenji pushes Shinichi toward conformity; Reiko silently supports him.
 Haruto struggles with expectations; Hiromi develops her own identity in calligraphy under Noriko’s mentorship.

-• Michiko faces marriage pressures from Satoshi; Sachiko silently supports her; Machiko, though supportive, envies Michiko’s independence; Yuji acts as a contrast to Michiko: carefree, rebellious, dabbling in odd jobs and part-time DJing.
+• Satoshi challenges Michiko’s growing independence; Sachiko silently supports her; Machiko, though supportive, envies Michiko’s independence; Yuji acts as a contrast to Michiko: carefree, rebellious, dabbling in odd jobs and part-time DJing.

 • Brief trip to Seoul: Michiko covers a tech summit, meets Kyoko Sawada, a novelist with dreams of romantic freedom